toluaina/toluaina.github.io/docs/schema/index.md

 An optional Postgres table schema (defaults to public)

 ### `label`
-An optional node name in Elasticsearch (defaults to table name)
+An optional node name in Elasticsearch/Opensearch (defaults to table name)

 ### `columns`
 An optional list of columns to display.
 This can be omitted in which case it selects all